Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on July 12, 2017.

 At the simplest macronutrient level, fruit is comprised of a simple sugar called fructose.
 That means that fruit should only be looked at as a sugar, right?

-Not necessarily.
 When you eat fruit, your liver processes fructose before it’s absorbed through your small intestine.
 Research shows that exposing your gut to more fiber-rich foods such as fruit helps “drive the gut ecology toward an anti-obese condition by increasing the prevalence of lean-type bacteria but reducing that of obese-type bacteria.”

-So, at the most basic level, eating fruit provides the body with a carbohydrate energy source.
+At the most basic level, eating fruit provides the body with a carbohydrate energy source.
 When delving deeper, the array of nutrients that are derived from fruit sources can also help to balance your dietary needs and promote long-term weight maintenance.

 Does eating lots of fruit have negative effects on body composition because of the high sugar content?